Calibration in Deep Learning: A Survey of the State-of-the-Art: Conclusion and Future Work

 \subsection{Calibrating Generative Models}

 Recent efforts in model calibration have predominantly centered around classification and regression tasks, leaving a noticeable gap in discussions regarding calibration for sequence generation.
 While advancements in calibration techniques have greatly benefited these tasks, the applicability and efficacy of such techniques in sequence generation remain under-explored.
 Building upon the seminal work of ~\cite{kumar2019calibration}, which highlighted the inadequately calibrated token-level probabilities in neural machine translation tasks, there is a pressing need to extend these insights to a broader range of generative models.
-The findings of~\cite{kumar2019calibration,zhao2022calibrating} revealed a crucial connection between token-level probability miscalibration and the counter-intuitive drop in BLEU scores with increased beam size, as noted by~\cite{koehn2017six}.
+The findings of~\cite{kumar2019calibration,zhao2022calibrating} revealed a crucial connection between token-level probability miscalibration and the counter-intuitive drop in BLEU scores with increased beam size, as noted in~\cite{koehn2017six}.
 Furthermore, they demonstrated that improved sequence-level calibration can be achieved through the re-calibration of token-level probabilities.
 This underscores the importance of addressing token-level probability miscalibration not only for enhancing performance metrics but also for improving the overall reliability and coherence of generated sequences.

-Expanding upon these observations, recent studies such as that by \cite{zhao2021calibrate} have confirmed the presence of token-level probability miscalibration in Large Language Models (LLMs) utilized for few-shot learning tasks.
-The identified culprit, the softmax bottleneck as elucidated by \cite{yang2018breaking}, particularly on a large vocabulary, further exacerbates this issue.
-In the context of sequence generation, early token probability miscalibration can have cascading effects, magnifying errors throughout the entire sequence.
+Building on these insights, recent studies such as Zhao et al.~\citeyear{zhao2021calibrate} have demonstrated that \textit{token-level probability miscalibration} is a persistent issue in Large Language Models (LLMs), particularly in few-shot learning scenarios.
+One key contributor is the \textit{softmax bottleneck}—as identified in \cite{yang2018breaking}—which becomes especially problematic in models with large vocabularies.
+In sequence generation tasks, early-stage miscalibrations can compound across tokens, leading to amplified errors throughout the generated output.

-Moving forward, addressing the challenge of effectively calibrating token-level probabilities in various settings represents a promising avenue for research, especially in the era of LLMs.
-Extending the findings from classification and regression tasks to sequence generation domains requires innovative approaches tailored to the unique characteristics and challenges posed by generative models.
-Insights gained from recent advancements such as \textit{generative calibration}~\cite{jiang2023generative}, \textit{sequence likelihood calibration}~\cite{zhao2022calibrating} and its extension~\cite{zhao2023slic}.